florianhartung/wasm-for-plugin-systems/work/sections/wasm_plugin_systems.typ

 This leads to the question, if Wasm is viable for plugin systems in practice.

 == Related projects using WebAssembly plugin systems <related-wasm-projects>
-This section presents noteworthy software projects, which have implemented a Wasm plugin system.
+This section presents noteworthy software projects, which have already implemented a Wasm plugin system.
-While Wasm itself acts as the fundamental technology to execute individual plugins similar to virtual machines, in practice other choices regarding challenges such as interfacing must be made.
+While Wasm itself acts as the foundational technology to execute individual plugins similar to virtual machines, in practice other choices regarding challenges such as interfacing must be made.
 These challenges and issues might be be solved differently by various plugin system implementations.